frietz58/mpl_neural_activity/README.md

 # What is this?
-Repo contains script that produce relatively complex animations (see example below) of hidden activations of different types of continuous time recurrent neural networks.
+Repo contains script that produce relatively complex animations (see examples in `animations` folder) of hidden activations of different types of continuous time recurrent neural networks.

-[logo]: animations/animated-freqpreds-3x4-trace.gif "Logo Title Text 2"

 # Installation
 1. Clone the repo: